piusdahinden/disprofas/cran-comments.md

 ## First submission

-This is the second iteration of the first submission.
+This is the third iteration of the first submission.
 In this version I
 have:

--   Removed the example from one of the unexported functions.
--   Unwrapped examples that were wrapped by \\dontrun{} that are executable in \< 5 sec.
--   Replaced \\dontrun{} by tryCatch() in order to catch errors from examples that deliberately produce errors.
--   Listed the package package T2EQ that is used in three examples in ‘Suggests’ and wrapped the examples using a function or data sets from this package by if(requireNamespace(“T2EQ”)){} rather than by
-    \\dontrun{}.
+-   Changed the test parameters of function gep_by_nera().
+It uses an iterative algorithm.
+It did not throw a warning on macOS 11.2.1 arm64.
+I therefore changed the test parameters to be more restrictive.

 ## Test environments